rfgamaral/docker-gphotos-uploader/README.md

     Open the authorization URL in your main browser and allow **docker-gphotos-uploader** access to your Google Account to "View and manage your Google Photos library".
 Please note that you'll have to replace `localhost` with the Docker host network IP address if accessing from a different machine in your local network.

-4. Once the authentication process is complete you should get a green box with "Success!" with an additional message saying that you are authenticated and your terminal window should output something similiar to the following:
+4. Once the authentication process is complete you should get a green box with "Success!" with an additional message saying that you are authenticated and your terminal window should output something similar to the following:

     ```
     2019/10/04 17:00:22 Token expiration: 2019-10-04 18:00:22.9833634 +0000 UTC m=+3692.306522601